tempor1s/make-resources/README.md

 vim .env
 ```

-Once you have renamed the `.env` file and populated it with correct data, all you need to do is run the server!
+Once you have renamed the `.env` file and populate it with correct data, all you need to do is run the server!

 ```bash
 # run the the server